* BE SAFE * BE KIND * BE BRAVE *

 - If you need to deliver in the operating room (generally, this means caesarean), then only necessary medical personnel will be allowed.
 Unfortunately, this likely means the obstetrician, the surgical nurses, and the pediatrician only – no partner or midwife.

-- NEW: BC Women’s cordblood banking program has restarted as of June 1st.
+- BC Women’s cordblood banking program has restarted as of June 1st.
 You can sign up at Canadian Blood Services www.blood.ca/cordblood

 - Postpartum visitors – one adult support person is welcome.
 No visitors, not even siblings, not even in the waiting room, sorry.